 Use Outdoor Fans to Keep the Air Circulating

-Because mosquitoes are known to be particularly weak fliers, a strong fan or two pointed in the direction of your outdoor entertainment space can offer an effective solution for warding off these unwanted pests.
+Because mosquitoes are known to be particularly weak fliers, a strong fan or two pointed in the direction of your outdoor area can offer an effective solution for keeping it bug free.

-There are several types of fans that are appropriate for outdoor use, and choosing the right one for your home is as simple as a quick trip to the hardware store.
-A large box fan can be plugged into an outdoor outlet or an extension cord, and there are even options for ceiling fans in outdoor enclosures such as gazebos or covered decks.
+Here are several types of fans that are appropriate for outdoor use, and choosing the right one for your home is as simple as a quick trip to the hardware store.
+You can plug a large box fan into an outdoor outlet or an extension cord, and you can even find options for ceiling fans in outdoor enclosures such as gazebos or covered decks.
 Aside from their ability to drive insects away, they can also help you stay cool while enjoying the outdoors.

 For extra relief, box fans can easily be converted into DIY mosquito traps with just a few supplies.
 Just follow this easy tutorial to get started.